TheRenegadeCoder/sample-programs-website/docs/projects/factorial/coffeescript/index.md

 {% endraw %}

-Factorial in Coffeescript was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [Coffeescript](https://sampleprograms.io/languages/coffeescript) was written by:

+- Jeremy Grifski
 - Hanyuan Li

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:14:45.
 The solution was first committed on Oct 11 2019 21:51:03.
 As a result, documentation below may be outdated.